What is a Limited Partnership for a Business?

 Another common use of a limited partnership is in a family business - called a family limited partnership.
 Joshua Kennon, Beginning Investing Expert, says that families often pool their money, designate a general partner, and watch their investments (hopefully) grow.

-Limited partnerships are often formed as film production companies, to invest in real estate, or other short-term projects.
+Limited partnerships are often formed as film production companies, to invest in real estate or other short-term projects.

 How a Limited Partnership Operates

-There is one general partner, who is responsible for day-to-day management of the partnership.
+There is one general partner, who is responsible for the day-to-day management of the partnership.
 The general partner is also fully liable for the debts and liabilities of the partnership, because of having complete management control.

 The LP also has one or more limited partners.
 These individuals are sometimes called "silent partners," because they don't have to do anything except invest in the business to get a share of the profits.
 Limited partners have invested money in the partnership, but they don't participate in the management of the business.
 Their liability is limited to their investment in the partnership, like owners (members) in a limited liability company (LLC).